Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - any other service or pecuniary advantage provided by a person other than a near relative or personal friend who has no official dealings with the public servant.

 No such rules are prescribed for dealings between private parties.
-However, to avoid any potential liability, most companies internally determine their policies and monetary thresholds in connection with the offer and acceptance of gifts, business courtesies and hospitality.
+However, to avoid any potential liability, most companies internally determine their policies and monetary thresholds in connection with the offer and acceptance of gifts, business courtesies and hospitality, particularly during religious and festive occasions.

 Click here to view the full article.